Shirley station (MBTA): History

 The Fitchburg Railroad opened to Shirley on December 30, 1844.
 The station was located near Davis Street.
 Service - later operated by the Boston and Maine Railroad - lasted until the newly formed Massachusetts Bay Transportation Authority began to subsidize service in 1965.
 The section of the line from West Concord to Fitchburg was outside the MBTA's funding district, and service was cut back to West Concord on January 18, 1965.
 The mid-sized station building was torn down around this time.

 The line was re-extended as far as Ayer (one stop inbound of Shirley) later in 1965 and cut back to South Acton in 1975.
 Service was extended out to Gardner in January 1980, but the stops at Shirley and West Acton were not restored.
 Shirley reopened in May 1981 at Phoenix Street, 0.2 miles east of the former site, with a small plexiglass bus stop shelter on the inbound side.
 The bus shelter was replaced by a hip-roofed wooden structure - its style based on the original Shirley station - in 1993.

+In May 2024, the MBTA indicated the possibility of building accessible platforms shorter than standard length at Shirley.